Kushal0000/Web-Scraping-using-Python/README.md

 The output CSV may include the following columns (based on current Wikipedia data):

 Rank

 Name

 Industry

 Revenue

 Employees

 Headquarters

+Notes (if available)

 🛠️ Customization Tips
 To scrape a different Wikipedia table, update the url and the table index

 Modify column parsing logic to fit new structures

+🤝 Contributing
+Contributions are welcome!
+Feel free to fork this repository and submit a pull request.

+📄 License
+This project is licensed under the MIT License.

+🙋‍♂️ Author
+Kushal Patel
+📧 Email Me
+🔗 LinkedIn